‘From the Horses Mouth’ – Why General Practice in Australia is Better than the UK

 UPDATE APRIL 2019

 I have stayed with a good GP friend of mine in London.
 He is an excellent clinician, a compassionate human being and, above all, an incurable optimist.
 During one of our catch ups.
 I was sad to find him preoccupied with the decline of the NHS and disillusioned with his career working for it.

 Registry data has been showing a steady rise in the number of UK trained Doctors who are now registered to work in Australia.
 A total of 699 more Doctors from the UK were registered to practice in Australia in 2016 than in 2014, a 17% rise (from 4182 to 4881).

-It could be mid-career cynicism, I suppose, but when one reads articles about record numbers of UK doctors applying to work overseas - 4500 to be precise - up by 40% - it is clear that he is not alone.
+It could be mid-career cynicism, I suppose, but when one reads articles about record numbers of UK doctors applying to work overseas - it is clear that he is not alone.

 - Administration: All agreed that the NHS has become severely overburdened with paperwork with the amount of admin in the UK about twice that in Australia.
 Many referred to their frustration at so much non-clinical work, which they find demotivating.

 - Funding: It is no secret that the UK government wants to spend less on healthcare - and doctors feel it.
 Aside from the downward pressure on personal earnings, they also feel the pinch for funding of clinical tests and referrals.
 Clinical decisions are increasingly being informed by budget considerations.
 Funding models in Australia are freer so doctors can order tests based on clinical grounds, not financial.